-The Silicon Valley Advanced Water Purification Center, scheduled to commence operations this year, is the largest advanced water purification plant in Northern California.
+The Silicon Valley Advanced Water Purification Center, which commenced operations in 2014, is the largest advanced water purification plant in Northern California.

-The state-of-the-art facility will take treated wastewater that would have otherwise been discharged into the San Francisco Bay and purify it by using three proven purification processes: microfiltration, reverse osmosis and ultraviolet light.
-The result will be 8 million gallons a day of highly purified water that is expected to match California primary drinking water standards.
+The state-of-the-art facility takes treated wastewater that would have otherwise been discharged into the San Francisco Bay and purifies it by using three proven purification processes: microfiltration, reverse osmosis and ultraviolet light.
+The result is up to 8 million gallons a day of highly purified water that is expected to match California primary drinking water standards.

 The highly purified water produced at the new purification center will be blended with the existing recycled water supply produced at the neighboring San Jose-Santa Clara Regional Wastewater Facility to enhance its quality and expand its usage.